Compare usage-based car insurance quotes online

 Types of usage-based insurance in Canada

 In Canada, there are 2 types of car insurance based on usage.
 Pay-as-you-drive (or pay-as-you-go) measures distance travelled.
 The other is pay-how-you-drive, which measures things like acceleration, turn handling, and braking.
 UBI is only used to reduce your premium, so you’re not penalized for a bad score, only rewarded for a good one.
-According to telematics.com, the average premium reduction is around 25%.
+According to telematics.com, the average premium reduction is around 25%, but some carriers offer up to 30%.

 In 2018, CAA introduced their MyPace® pay-as-you-go insurance policy, or a pay-as-you-use your car insurance model.
 They ask all the usual questions like the make and model of your vehicle and your driving history, but they leave out how much driving you’ll be doing.
 For that, they’ll use a black box telematics device plugged into your car or an app to measure the distance you travel.

 While you pay a cheaper base rate than you otherwise would with a normal insurance policy, the more you drive, the costlier it becomes.
-In fact, CAA themselves says if you’re driving more than 9,000 km per year, this might not be the plan for you.
-They’re targeting drivers who commute to work via public transit, walking, or cycling and limit the use of their car to the weekends to run errands.
+In fact, CAA themselves says if you’re driving more than 12,000 km per year, this might not be the plan for you.
+They’re targeting drivers low milage drivers.

-Pay-how-you-drive uses either the telematics device or downloaded app to your smartphone.
-Instead of distance, it measures your driving behaviour.
+Pay-how-you-drive is the more traditional use case and requires either an installed telematics device or downloaded app on your smartphone.
+Instead of paying for distance, it measures your driving behaviour.
 A driver who breaks with enough time, and doesn’t speed, handles a turn gently, and limits their driving to off-peak hours, can see a reduction in their premium.

 It might also measure the location of your car at all times, a nice security benefit.
 It can also read the type of roads on which your travelling, your direction and speed prior to a collision, the force of impact in an accident, and report said collision to local authorities.